 De facto relationships can exist even if one of the persons is legally married to someone else or in a registered relationship with someone else.
 To determine whether you are in a de facto relationship with another person, the Court will consider a number of facts including the duration of the relationship, the nature and extent of your common residence with the other person, the degree of mutual commitment to a shared life, as well as the degree of financial dependence or interdependence.

-Graeme Heckenberg is an expert Wills & Estates lawyer and will be able to guide and advise you on how to successful challenge a Will if you have not been adequately provided for in a Will.
-If you are living on the Northern Beaches and surrounding Peninsula and need expert advice call The Northern Beaches Lawyer today for an appointment close to home on 9221 0341.
+Graeme Heckenberg is an expert Wills & Estates lawyer and will be able to guide and advise you, on how to successfully challenge a Will if you have not been adequately provided.

 City Experience by the Beach.